Srijasharyan/Web_Scraping/README.md

 # Scraping
-To create a class with the functions for reading file, scraping data and writing to csv(you can add any other function if needed).
+To create a class with the functions for reading file, scraping data and writing to csv.

 The data to be scrapped :-